benbotto/test-repo/README.md

 rm mysql-password mysql-root-password
 ```

 The above commands assume you're using some sort of \*nix environment.
 If not, you can create the two files using a text editor, but bear in mind that some editors automatically add newlines at the end of files, and that will cause problems with the secret.
+I also used `echo` to create the files for convenience, which means that the commands will be present in history.
+If you're on a shared system that might not be acceptable.
 Also, the files are removed after storing the secret so that they're not inadvertently committed along side the code.
 Outside of the k8s context, where to keep your passwords and how to share them with other developers is up to you.
 LastPass or the likes might be a good choice.
 Anyway, the files must be named `mysql-password` and `mysql-root-password`, as shown in the [MySQL chart's notes](https://github.com/helm/charts/blob/master/stable/mysql/templates/NOTES.txt).

 Now we need to specify values for the MySQL subchart.
 Overriding subchart values is discussed in depth [in the Helm docs](https://docs.helm.sh/chart_template_guide/#subcharts-and-global-values).
 We'll customize the database, user, and passwords, plus we'll add some initialization scripts to create a table and fill in some data.
 Generally a migration tool would be used for that last part, but for our needs this will suffice.
 Here's the latest and greatest [`k8s/values.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.3.0/k8s/values.yaml) file.